Mental Harassment at Workplace: Laws and Impact in India

 Quick Summary

-• Mental harassment refers to any behaviour or action that creates a feeling of discomfort or suffering.
+• Mental harassment refers to any action that creates a feeling of discomfort.

-• India’s Sexual Harassment of Women at Workplace Act, IPC section 509 and IT Act (2000) safeguard employees against workplace harassment.
+• India’s Sexual Harassment of Women at Workplace Act, IPC Section 509, and IT Act (2000) safeguard employees from harassment.

 Table of Contents

 Creating a safe and supportive work environment cannot be overstated in today’s fast-paced professional world.
-As employees, we dedicate a significant portion of our lives to our careers, and it is essential that we feel respected, valued, and protected within our workplace.
-Mental harassment at the workplace can creep into our lives, wreaking havoc on our well-being and hindering our ability to thrive.
+Mental harassment at workplace can creep into our lives, cause chaos in our well-being, and obstruct our ability to thrive.
 As per a global survey conducted by the International Labour Organization, 3 out of 5 victims faced harassment at work multiple times.

 Mental harassment is any behaviour that causes discomfort or suffering.
 It encompasses various actions, such as verbal abuse, humiliation, intimidation, threats, isolation, and manipulation.
 These activities can lead to a hostile work environment, impacting the victim’s self-esteem, mental health, and job performance.